Plan your 2026 internship - Apply today!

 Accommodation and WiFi

-In most cases, between two to six guests can be accommodated per apartment so interns should be prepared to share living arrangements.
+Yes, it is intended to be shared accommodation.
+In most cases, between two to six guests can be accommodated per apartment, so you should be prepared to share living arrangements.
 Each guest will have a single or double bed.
-Rooming arrangements are same-sex, unless specific requests are made to share mixed-gender accommodation.
-For private accommodation, alternative living arrangements can be requested and arranged in advance, for an additional “upgrade” fee.

 Due to the layout of the city’s urban and residential areas, it is normal to expect an approximate commute (to / from an internship placement) of around 30 minutes.
 Interns should budget approximately 30 Euro per month for transportation (about US$35).
 The Athens Metro system makes it easy to get around the city and explore.
-All accommodation for the internship programs is located close to public transportation and large shopping areas.

 Meals